makozi/AfrikaansNMT/README.md

 This work builds extensively on the following works:

-1. A. Joulin, P. Bojanowski, T. Mikolov, H. Jegou, E. Grave, Loss in Translation: Learning Bilingual Word Mapping with a Retrieval Criterion, 2018. (https://arxiv.org/abs/1804.07745)

-2. G. Lample, A. Conneau, L. Denoyer, MA.
+1. G. Lample, A. Conneau, L. Denoyer, MA.
 Ranzato, Unsupervised Machine Translation With Monolingual Data Only, 2018a. (https://arxiv.org/abs/1711.00043)

 Thanks to [Tatoeba Project](https://tatoeba.org/) for the dataset.